 After its time in the microwave, spread the extra sauce packet over the top of the pizza.

 When the oven is ready, place your Giordano’s pizza directly on the center rack and leave it be for 40 minutes.
 Remove from heat and let the pizza cool for a few minutes before slicing.

 For even more details, click here for our PDF printout.
 We’re very thorough — pizza is serious business!

 Now that we’ve moved beyond the basics of frozen pizza/oven dynamics, you’ll need to come up with some hacks for getting that pie into tip-top shape.

-A $3 cheese pizza from the gas station doesn’t exactly have the pizzazz of a professional pie, high heat temperatures and thawing action aside.
-But there’s plenty of creative toppings you can add that’ll elevate any pie in a jiffy.
-Like, just about anything you can imagine.
+A $3 cheese pizza from the gas station doesn’t have the pizzazz of a professional pie, high-heat temperatures and thawing action aside.
+But you can add plenty of creative toppings to elevate any pie in a jiffy.
+The only limit is your imagination.

 The frozen pie gets an instant makeover the second you add anything fresh to the mix.
 Strip off those weird pepperoni nuggets that came with the pizza in favor of some higher-quality meat.
 Add some vegetables to the mix.
-Things like a ripe tomato, fresh basil, or even a dash of some cheese that has yet to be frozen go a long way.
+Things like a ripe tomato, fresh basil or even a sprinkle of some unfrozen cheese go a long way.

 Olive oil can take anything from basic bread to boring veggies to new heights.
-This can go one of two ways.
+There are a couple of ways to do this.
 Brush some olive oil and garlic over the crust before placing the pie in the oven.
 The oil will help the crust crisp and achieve that beautiful golden brown you thought was only possible with delivery.